 - 2.1 Authority of the Election Committee.
 The Election Committee has been appointed by the Business Committee in accordance with Article III, Section 6 of the Constitution and By-laws, which states, "All elections shall be held in accordance with rules and regulations prescribed by an election board appointed by the business committee."
 The role of the Election Committee is to: develop rules and regulations for all aspects of elections; enforce those rules and regulations and decide election disputes; ensure that only eligible voters cast a ballot; and count the ballots after the Election and certify the results.
 All disputes about eligibility and all other election matters will be settled by the Election Committee, and the decision of the Election Committee will be final and not subject to any appeal process. - 2.2 Composition of the Election Committee.
 The Election Committee consists of seven (7) members appointed by the Business Committee.
-For 2020, the current members of the Committee are: Wendy Sampson, Chair; Amy Carter-Matte, Vice-Chair; Keri Ellis, Secretary; Sonja Elofson, Treasurer; Amy Redner; Emma Bankson, and vacant.
-In the event any vacancy occurs on the Election Committee during the 2020 election process, the Election Committee shall remain fully authorized to function, provided that a quorum of three is present at any meeting where action is to be taken. - 2.3 Staff Assistance to the Election Committee.
-The Lower Elwha Enrollment Officer provides services to the Election Committee by verifying tribal membership lists to help determine voter eligibility and registration but does not participate in the other
+For 2021, as of the date of adoption of these Regulations, the current members of the Committee are: Wendy Sampson, Chair; Amy Carter-Matte, Vice-Chair; Emma Bankson, Secretary; Sonja

-- activities, deliberations, and decisions of the Committee.
-In addition, the Office of Tribal Attorney provides legal advice and services to the Election Committee. - 2.4 Quorum of Committee.
+- Elofson, Treasurer; Amy Redner; Corina Bolstrom; and one vacancy.
+The Election Committee shall remain fully authorized to function, notwithstanding any vacancy, provided that a quorum of three is present at any meeting where action is to be taken. - 2.3 Staff Assistance to the Election Committee.
+The Lower Elwha Enrollment Officer provides services to the Election Committee by verifying tribal membership lists to help determine voter eligibility and registration but does not participate in the other activities, deliberations, and decisions of the Committee.
+In addition, the Office of Tribal Attorney provides legal advice and services to the Election Committee, and the Tribal Police provide security and traffic control when necessary. - 2.4 Quorum of Committee.
 Three (3) members of the Election Committee constitute a quorum at the Election Committee Meetings, and when a quorum is present the Committee is fully empowered to take any action within the scope of its authority.